verilylifesciences/variant-qc/R/PlatinumGenomes-QC/QC-demo.md

   <tr> <td> chr17 </td> <td align="right"> 41252694 </td> <td align="right"> 41252697 </td> <td> AAT </td> <td> A </td> <td> NA12886 </td> <td> 0,1 </td> <td align="right"> 648.06 </td> <td> LowGQX </td> <td> 823,0,38 </td> </tr>
    </table>

-It appears that they correspond either to
+It appears that they correspond either to:
 * a reference-matching block, so not actually a singleton and just perhaps violating an assumption in the vcftools code
 * or a non-singleon variant, perhaps due to a problem in converting the gVCF data to all-positions VCF via gvcftools?

 Check Hardy-Weinberg Equilibrium
 -----------------------------------